siobhanlgorman/knits-and-pieces/README.md

 #### Agile Planning

 User stories (Issues) with acceptance criteria and tasks are each linked to an Epic (Milestone) and placed in an Iteration kanban board (Projects 1, 2 and 3).
 No dates have been included due to the tight timeline and the Christmas holiday in the middle of the project development.
-Each user story is labelled with a "must-have", "should-have", "could-have" or "won't have" label of different colours to show their prioritisation for the project.
+Each user story in the kanban board is labelled with a "must-have", "should-have", "could-have" or "won't have" label of different colours to show their prioritisation for the project.
 See the table of User Stories [here](#user-stories).

 #### Project Goal